KristianWold/sum-and-elab/README.md

 5: i ive im my we i'm i've i'd you id

 8: insects ants spiders insect bugs squirrel rats bees rept rabbits

+**Comments**
+With more training, the clusters become more semantically tight, even when unregularized.
+For example, clusters of subwords are not to be found among top ten clusters.
+However, the clusters continue to be somewhat semantically diffuse.
+For example, cluster eight a is rought collection of creatures, pairing both "ants" and "spiders", but also "rats" and "squirrels".
+The cluster is perhaps reminiscent of a "vermin" cluster.
+However, "bees" are not typically though of as vermin.